 Plumbing Integration

-Compared to most robot vacuums, the big distinction with these two robot vacuums is that they both come with tubing and plumbing connections so that you can connect them to your house’s plumbing system.
+Compared to most robot vacuums, the primary distinction between these two models is that they both feature tubing and plumbing connections, allowingย you to connect them to your homeโs plumbing system.
 They both come with a remarkably similar three-way diverter valve and roughly the same amount of tubing, so there wasn’t much difference in terms of what was included.

-There are many ways to connect these to your home’s plumbing, but the simplest option is to place them near a sink or toilet.
+There are many ways to connect these to your homeโs plumbing, but the simplest option is to place them near a sink or toilet.
 Alternatively, you could build a custom cabinet or similar enclosure.
-While the installation is relatively straightforward, having some basic plumbing know-how is helpful—if you’re unsure, it’s best to ask someone handy for assistance.
+While the installation is relatively straightforward, having some basic plumbing know-how is helpful.
+So if youโre unsure, itโs best to ask someone handy for assistance.

 Dock Size Differences

-One thing to note is that the Dreame’s dock is quite a bit longer than the Roborock’s dock, and depending on where you want to put it, it could easily stick out too far if it’s not built into a custom cabinet or something similar.
-The Roborock dock is shorter and taller and would look more normal just against a wall.
+Another important note is that the Dreameโs dock is slightly longer than the Roborockโs dock.
+And depending on where you want it placed, it can easily stick out too far if not built into a custom cabinet or a similar structure.
+The Roborock dock is shorter and taller, and would fit well just against a wall.

 Obstacle Avoidance

 Both have front-mounted obstacle avoidance cameras and structured light sensors to recognize and avoid objects.
-While the Roborock got a respectable, average score in our obstacle avoidance tests, the Dreame was significantly better, earning one of the higher scores we’ve seen.
+While the Roborock got a respectable, average score in our obstacle avoidance evaluations, the Dreame was significantly better, earning one of the highest scores weโve seen.

-In fact, the Dreame has also been programmed to recognize a higher number of objects—120, compared to only 73 on the Roborock.
+The Dreame has also been programmed to recognize a higher number of objectsโ120, compared to only 73 on the Roborock.
 If obstacle avoidance is important to you, the Dreame X40 Master is definitely better.

 Roborock S8 MaxV Ultra | Dreame X40 Ultra | Average Robot Vacuum Tested at Vacuum Wars | |